GoPeaks-AI/HypothesisReader/README.md

 _**Hypothesis 1: Commitment configuration is positively associated with firm performance.**_

-Once this hypothesis is extracted by the **CausalityExtraction** package, it is reduced to it's key features, shown below.
+Once this hypothesis is extracted it is then reduced to it's key features, as shown below:

 | Variable 1 | Variable 2 | Direction | Causality |
 | :--- | :--- | :--- | :--- |
 | commitment configuration | firm performance | pos | 0 |

 #### A Note on Package Configuration
 The **CausalityExtraction** package utilizes Python in addition to R. Therefore, a Python interpreter must be installed on any machine running said package.
 Through the R package [Reticulate](https://rstudio.github.io/reticulate/), the **CausalityExtraction** package downloads and configures the Python infrastructure for the user.
 This is the default method for using this package.
 If the user wishes to manually set-up the Python connection, information about the required Python version and Python package versions are described in [Configure Python Environment](#configure-python-environment).